lixxel/ApplicationResponse/README.md

 Fill in the roleID.
 Role ID is found by typing ```\@Role_Name``` in your discord channel.
 Will be in format ```<@&##################>```

+Fill in the guild's realmName.
+Must have dashes in place of spaces (for example, moon-guard).

 Fill in the URL to the form, if you wish to do so.

+playerName is response[0] because it's the first question on our application.
+Change the number and add whatever extra information you'd like for the webhook post.

+# Important
+**Script will not work unless you add it to your project's triggers.
+Don't forget this step.**
+1. Select Edit -> Current project's triggers
+2. Click Add Trigger
+3. Choose "onSubmit" function to run.
+Select event type "On form submit".
+Leave the rest default, except whichever failure notification settings you'd like.
+4. Save.
+5. Google should ask for permissions.
+Give it a yes.